 Replication and fault tolerance MongoDB

-Managed Service for MongoDB supports replication by default: if a cluster has multiple active hosts, the first replica that handles write requests is automatically selected out of them.
+Managed Service for MongoDB supports replication by default: if a cluster has multiple active hosts, the primary replica to process write queries is automatically elected.

 Due to limited resources, the b1.nano, b1.micro, b2.nano, and b2.micro class hosts are not replicated.